brunossales/WEB_2022.1/A07/crudv2/README.md

-# Autentication, restricted access e spinner's🔥
+# Autentication, restricted access and spinner's🔥

 ## Using React-bootstrap to create toast